Building a design system from the ground up at Edda

 The goal was to make sure everyone knew how to use the system and felt ownership over it.

 I also supervised the creation of new components, reviewing both design and code to make sure everything met our standards.
+It was a lot of back-and-forth at first, but once we got into a rhythm it became much smoother.

 - Designers link to components in the design system